 Borage oil, extracted from the seeds of the borage plant, is nature's richest source of gamma-linolenic-acid (GLA), a unique omega-6 fatty acid.
 Very little GLA is consumed in the diet, found only in a few plant-specific oils.
 GLA is known for a variety of health-supportive properties, including lipid metabolism and the maintenance of skin health.
 It is an important precursor of prostaglandin E1, a compound that supports blood flow and vascular health.
 GLA promotes healthy immune mediator activity in tissues and maintains healthy arachidonic acid metabolism, actions that provide potential support for joint comfort and skin health.
 Gamma-linolenic-acid also appears to play an important role in nerve health.

-In addition, research has indicated that GLA can help prevent weight regain after weight loss, which is a big concern for people undergoing weight loss.
+In addition, research has indicated that GLA can help prevent weight regain after weight loss.
 The precise mechanism by which GLA suppresses weight regain needs to be determined but is most likely due to increased arachidonate (ARA) production and incorporation into tissue lipid pools.
 Potential pathways through which ARA might influence cellular disposition of dietary fuel are many and include improved peripheral glucose disposal via enhanced insulin sensitivity, downregulation of lipogenesis, upregulation of lipid oxidation, and increased leptin secretion.
 There is also the possibility that the mechanism of action of GLA on weight change involves its immediate elongation product, DGLA, which also increased significantly in adipose due to GLA supplementation.